DaanDeMeyer/reproc/README.md

 ## Dependencies

-By default, reproc has a single dependency on pthreads on POSIX systems.
+By default, reproc has a dependency on pthreads on POSIX systems (`-pthread`) and a dependency on Winsock2 2.2 on Windows systems (`-lws2_32`).
+CMake and pkg-config handle these dependencies automatically.
-However, the dependency is included in both reproc's CMake config and pkg-config files so it should be picked up by your build system automatically.

 ## CMake options